 We typically store research data for 5 to 7 years which is standard for research.
 The census data won’t be useful to us for long so we will securely destroy it after 5 years.
 We will keep the dataset whole despite students graduating because we will be analyzing it over time, and we may go back and look at past data in response to new research questions.
 Yes, we are interested in understanding our current student body, but the data will enable us to see barriers that reflect changes that need to be made in the system, regardless of whether a student who completed the census has now graduated.

-If someone takes the survey and decides they no longer want the responses to be used, can they request the responses be deleted?
+If someone took the survey and decided they no longer want the responses to be used, can they request the responses be deleted?

 We honour individuals’ right to change their consent.
 If they consented to fill in the census and then change their mind later, they can email email@example.com to request that their data be removed from the dataset.
 We can remove it from the original dataset but once the data has been linked with other datasets for analysis and the student identifier removed, we will not be able to remove their data from those merged datasets because we have no idea of knowing which data is theirs.